pettarin/wiktts/README.md

 ## Acknowledgments

-* Many thanks to [Dr. Tony Robinson](https://www.speechmatics.com/) for many useful discussions on this project.
+* Many thanks to [Dr. Tony Robinson](https://www.speechmatics.com/) for many useful discussions about this project.